What is Incident Response? A Fast-Track Guide for SOCs

 Example threat detection originating from an EKS container

-• Feedback from end users
+• User feedback: Reports from end users experiencing issues

 Investigation/Analysis